Generic selectors

 Clothing in North Malaysia Video by Yoe Yar

-In Sarawak, East Malaysia, traditional attire embodies the diverse cultural heritage of its ethnic groups.
+In Sarawak, Malaysian traditional clothes embody the different cultural heritage of its ethnic groups.
 Each group has its distinct clothing style, showcasing their heritage.

 The Iban people are known for their colorful attire, featuring the “Pua Kumbu,” a handwoven textile often worn as a skirt or shawl, paired with ornate silver accessories and beaded jewelry.